Srimusalivyshnavi/Idea-keeper/README.md

 Add ideas and Organize ideas using idea-keeper Project.(Project created using React JS and Firebase).

-# Roles
+# Features
-Admin - Add ideas, delete ideas, and search ideas.
+Add ideas, delete ideas, and search ideas.
-General User - View ideas, authenticate securely, and search ideas for personalized exploration.
+View ideas, authenticate securely, and search ideas for personalized exploration.

 # Project Photos